Precious Lord

-Precious Lord is a gospel album by Al Green, released in 1982.
+Precious Lord is an album by the American musician Al Green, released in 1982.
+It peaked at No. 1 on Billboards Top Gospel Albums chart.

 Critical reception

 Robert Christgau thought that "the Memphis groove of Al's first two Myrrh albums had somehow turned into rote tent-gospel timekeeping."
+The New York Times wrote that "Green works audacious transformations on some of the most beloved gospel standards, turning them into bright, upbeat pop."